 3.2.
-Performance across maturities
+Performance Across Maturities

 Figures 2 and 3 demonstrate that the NN approximation can closely approximate the exact TPDF in terms of RMSE.
-However, when considering the accuracy of the relative approximation, the log scale plots in Figure 3 reveal that the approximation is accurate around the centre but not for the tails.
+However, when considering the accuracy of the relative approximation, the log scale plots in Figure 3 reveal that the approximation is accurate around the center but not for the tails.
 Specifically, the approximation cannot yield highly accurate results for density values smaller than $10^{-3}$ .
-This limitation may be attributed to the error measure employed during training.
-As has been discussed in Section 2.3.1, the training is designed to minimise the $L^2$ loss, i.e., the meansquare error.
-Hence, it is unsurprising that the results are more accurate in terms of RMSE than relative error, and that the approximations of the tails yield large percentage errors, which is a limitation of our approach.
+This limitation may be attributed to the error measure used during training.
+As has been discussed in Section 2.3.1, the training is designed to minimize the $L^2$ loss, that is, the mean square error.
+Hence, it is unsurprising that the results are more accurate in terms of RMSE than relative error and that the approximations of the tails yield large percentage errors, which is a limitation of our approach.

 We also see from Figure 2 that when maturity t is decreased, the approximation accuracy decreases.
-This observation is not surprising, since when t is made smaller, the TPDF concentrates around the initial state (i.e., x = 0 in this example) and the derivatives of the CDF C with respect to y tend to infinity when t goes to 0 (see Eqs.
-(13) and (23)), affecting the accuracy of the numerical differentiation.
-If the training range in x is too wide ([-2.3, 2.3] in this example), then the narrow range around the zero initial state may not acquire sufficient data points, resulting in less accurate approximations compared with those obtained for larger t.
-If we did not train specifically for t being close to 0, the approximation accuracy for this region could be low.
-Moreover, it is important to note that, since we are dealing with the backward Kolmogorov equation with a terminal condition, when translating the time to maturity, t, to the time variable used in the loss function, it becomes T - t, where T is the terminal time.
-That means, as $t \to 0$ , the time variable in the training $T - t \to T$ .
+This observation is not surprising because when t is made smaller, the TPDF concentrates around the initial state (i.e., x = 0 in this example) and the derivatives of the CDF C with respect to y tend to infinity when t goes to zero (see Equations (13) and (23)), affecting the accuracy of the numerical differentiation.
+If the training range in x is too wide ([-2.3,2.3] in this example), then the narrow range around the zero initial state may not acquire sufficient data points, resulting in less accurate approximations compared with those obtained for larger t.
+If we did not train specifically for t being close to zero, the approximation accuracy for this region could be low.
+Moreover, because we are dealing with the backward Kolmogorov equation with a terminal condition, when translating the time to maturity, t, to the time variable